Robert Lawson (architect): Personal life

-Lawson was am amateur singer and performed in the odd concerts and also painted which lead to him being a member of the Fine Arts Exhibition Committee.
+Lawson was an amateur singer and performed in the odd concerts and also painted which lead to him being a member of the Fine Arts Exhibition Committee.
 Beside his architectural work Lawson had business interests in the Colclough Quartz Reef Mining Company in 1870, the Oamaru Stone Quarrying & Export Company in 1877, the Otago Slate Company in 1878 and the New Zealand Cement & Stone Company in 1881, as well as being a director of the Tramways Company and a trustee of the Dunedin Savings Bank.